iromanovsky/irom.info/_posts/2023-11-02-azure-iac-practices.md

 ### Embracing proper testing environments

-Instead of pursuit on testing platform-specific nuances, it could be wiser to allocate resources to proper test environments.
+Instead of pursuing testing platform-specific nuances, it could be wiser to allocate resources to proper test environments.
 These environments let you trial actual deployments, templates, and solutions safely before migrating them to production.
 It's a real-world evaluation, offering insights that no mock test can replicate.

 ### Simpler path with native management tools

-If you've followed my prior advice on using the platform's native management tools where possible, opting for declarative templates, and refrained from unnecessary abstractions, you might find a reduced need for intricate automated and unit tests.
+If you've followed my prior advice on using the platform's native management tools where possible, opting for declarative templates, and refraining from unnecessary abstractions, you might find a reduced need for intricate automated and unit tests.
 The reason is simple: much of what requires testing is already catered to by "what-if" deployments.
-If you did not implement your own complex code, fucntions, or abstractions, there is nothing to test.
+If you did not implement your own complex code, functions, or abstractions, there is nothing to test.

 ## Terraform state

 ### Do you really need TF state?

-While seasoned Terraform users understand the importance and use cases of the Terraform state file, I often see that less experinced users are just doing the same thing that they think everybody else is doing, like  in "cargo cult".
+While seasoned Terraform users understand the importance and use cases of the Terraform state file, I often see that less experienced users are just doing the same thing that they think everybody else is doing, like  in "cargo cult".

-HashiCorp is explaining why Terraform needs state in the article [Purpose of Terraform State](https://developer.hashicorp.com/terraform/language/state/purpose).
-There are many letters in this article, but it boils down to the fact that Terraform design intself requires to use the state file, there is no evidence to support the reverse logic I often hear: _"You need state file to manage Azure, and that's why you need to use Terraform"_.
+HashiCorp explains why Terraform needs a state file in the article [Purpose of Terraform State](https://developer.hashicorp.com/terraform/language/state/purpose).
+There are many letters in this article, but it boils down to the fact that Terraform design itself requires to use the state file, there is no evidence to support the reverse logic I often hear: _"You need a state file to manage Azure, and that's why you need to use Terraform"_.

 <details style="padding-left: 3ex; padding-bottom: 1em">
 <summary>TLDR summary from ChatGPT [you are welcome]</summary><br/>